How Are Printed Circuit Boards Made?

 Depending on the material of the substrate, PCBs can be either rigid or flexible.
 Historically, most PCBs have been rigid with a fiberglass substrate, but that isn’t always the case anymore.
-Many new PCBs are made from a flexible substrate material like a special plastic that can withstand high temperatures.
+Many new PCBs are made from a flexible substrate material such as a special plastic that can withstand high temperatures.

-To make the substrate, the material is usually laid out, sprayed with or dipped in epoxy resin, and rolled until it is the right thickness, like a baker would roll pie crust with a rolling pin.
+To make the substrate, the material is usually laid out, sprayed with or dipped in epoxy resin, and rolled until it is the right thickness like a baker would roll pie crust with a rolling pin.
 When the material is at the correct thickness, the rollers stop and the substrate material goes through an oven to cure it, making it firm and solid.
 At this point, the first layer of the printed circuit board is finished.

 2. The Copper

 Printed circuit boards can be very simple or very complex, depending on what they need to do.
 The base of the board is the substrate, but copper forms the essential layers.
-A PCB can have one layer of copper on top, two layers on either side of the substrate, or multiple layers alternating between substrate and copper-some PCBs have 16 or more layers of copper.
+A PCB can have one layer of copper on top, two layers on either side of the substrate, or multiple layers alternating between the substrate and copper-some PCBs have 16 or more layers of copper.

-The copper layers are much thinner than the layers of substrate.
-The copper’s purpose is to carry charge; without this layer, electricity would not be able to flow through the printed circuit board.
+The copper layers are much thinner than the layers of the substrate.
+The copper’s purpose is to carry a charge; without this layer, electricity would not be able to flow through the printed circuit board.